ssikorski178/Group5API/README.md

 	(1) uses library: slackclient version 1.0.0
 		Very important to use slackclient version 1.0.0, newer versions won't work this way. pip install slackclient==1.0.0
-	(2) The function posts either in #general or in #spr20-group5-test channels -- change which channel by switching out the ID
+	(2) The function posts either in #general or in #spr20-group5-test channels: change which channel by switching out the ID